 Not so fast.

-Not even the American Cancer Society buys into all of the organic hype.
-Based on scientific information (ugh, science always gets in the way of all those organic claims!), the organization isn’t supporting any sensationalized scare campaigns.
+Not even the American Cancer Society buys into all of the marketing hype.
+Based on scientific information, the organization isn’t supporting any sensationalized scare campaigns.

-Check out from their website’s FAQ regarding those topics of interest:
+Check out from their website’s FAQ regarding organic food, pesticides, and herbicides: